FML (Fluorometholone)

 What Is FML Used For?

-FML eye drops contain fluorometholone, a corticosteroid medication specifically designed to treat eye inflammation.
+FML eye drops contain fluorometholone, a corticosteroid that helps reduce inflammation in your eyes.
+It's specifically designed to treat eye conditions that cause pain, swelling, and redness.

 Primary Uses

-FML is used to treat inflammation of the eye, including pain, swelling, and redness caused by various irritations.
+FML is used to treat inflammation (pain, swelling and redness) of the eye caused by various irritations.

 How It Works